Northern white rhinoceros: Garamba National Park

 The last known surviving population of wild northern white rhinos was in Garamba National Park, Democratic Republic of the Congo (DRC).

 In January 2005, the government of the DRC approved a two-part plan for five northern white rhinos to be moved from Garamba National Park to a wildlife sanctuary in Kenya.
 The second part commits the government and its international partners to increase conservation efforts in Garamba, so the northern white rhinos can be returned when it is safe again.
 However, the translocation did not occur.

 In August 2005, ground and aerial surveys conducted under the direction of African Parks Foundation and the African Rhino Specialist Group (ARSG) had only found four animals, a solitary adult male and a group of one adult male and two adult females.
 They were the last known wild northern white rhinos, according to the World Wide Fund for Nature.

 In June 2008, it was reported that the species may have gone extinct in the wild, since there has been no sighting of these four known remaining individuals since 2006, or of their signs since 2007, despite intensive systematic ground and aerial searches in 2008.
 One carcass has been found.
 On 28 November 2009, two Russian helicopter pilots reported seeing rhinoceroses in southern Sudan.
 It was assumed that the three rhinos that were spotted belonged to the northern white rhinoceros subspecies, as black rhinos had not lived in the area for a long time and southern white rhinos never lived in southern Sudan.
 However, as of August 2011, no other sightings have been reported, and this population is now considered to have probably gone extinct.

 Captive population

 At the beginning of 2015, the fully captive northern white rhino population consisted of only two animals maintained in two zoological institutions: in the United States (San Diego Zoo Safari Park) and the Czech Republic (Dvůr Králové Zoo).
-However, both of them died later the same year, and no zoo in the world has any northern white rhinos any longer.
+However, both of them died later the same year, and no zoo in the world has northern white rhinos.